usmanmusa1920/flask-unity/docs/page_and_filesystem.rst

 A default directory in which you can customise admin page is created in the (templates/admin) directory with a default `index.html` file that contains some links.
 You can style it with different css and js file, but make sure it is extended from **{% extends 'admin/master.html' %}** and anything else wrap it within the body block **{% block body %}  {% endblock body %}** You can edit the default contents to match your need!

+Note, when you remove the default `base` blueprint inside the `reg_blueprints_func` function of your project, the admin index.html customisation won't populate, that mean making the function (reg_blueprints_func) with no param pass in it, will make it not to populate.
+But as you register any of your app, it will display even if you remove the default passed blueprint.

+The default `base` blueprint in your project routes.py file is just to make the admin page to display, but you can still use that blueprint for making some route.

 File system storage
 ===================